-- Dog licenses are discounted for senior citizens, and if your dog has been spayed or neutered.
+- Discounted license fees are provided for senior citizens and for dogs that have been spayed or neutered.
 (See fees below.)
 To qualify for senior prices a person has to be 62 years old at the time of purchase and provide proof of age.

 - Proof of spay / neuter is required to receive the reduced rates.

 - New and renewing licenses may be purchased through the county's website by clicking this link: Kent County.

 - The dog license must be worn by the licensed dog at all times.

 |Regular Fees||1 year||3 year|

 |Spayed or Neutered||$10||$30|